pkgcraft/.github/profile/README.md

 aimed for, but not always adhered to.
 See the list of known [deviations] for details.

+Overlays using custom profile-formats extensions are not supported, see the [related issue][profile-formats] for details.

 More information about the project can be found on its [FAQ] and [development blog][blog].